hl037/skbs/README.rst

 ------------

 Any line that doesn't start with the code prefix is "text", and will be outputed as is each time the execution flow reaches it.
-Basically, you can imagine (btw, this is really how it is implemented...) each Text context is like a call to ``print``
+Basically, you can imagine (btw, this is actually how it is implemented...) each Text context is like a call to ``print``

 For example, the following :